 - Stop, Drop, and Cook

 Who knows?
-Before long you may be hot for Dutch oven cooking, too.
+Before long you’ll be hot for Dutch oven cooking, too.